rust-lang/rust-forge/src/libs/maintaining-std.md

 ### When there’s new trait impls

-There’s no way to make a trait impl `#[unstable]`, so **any PRs that add new impls for already stable traits must go through a FCP before merging.** If the trait itself is unstable though, then the impl needs to be unstable too.
+There’s no way to make a trait impl for a stable trait unstable, so **any PRs that add new impls for already stable traits must go through a FCP before merging.** If the trait itself is unstable though, then the impl needs to be unstable too.

 ### When a feature is being stabilized

 Features can be stabilized in a PR that replaces `#[unstable]` attributes with `#[stable]` ones.
 The feature needs to have an accepted RFC before stabilizing.
 They also need to go through a FCP before merging.

+You can find the right version to use in the `#[stable]` attribute by checking the [Forge].

 [API Guidelines]: https://rust-lang.github.io/api-guidelines
 [Unsafe Code Guidelines WG]: https://github.com/rust-lang/unsafe-code-guidelines